denten-books/plain-text/3-format.md

 Reading for format involves the reconstruction of rules that govern the transformation of text, thereby creating a notion of literal surface and depth that differs from their figurative senses.
-Metaphorically-speaking, textual depth refers to concealed structures of meaning, literary formulae, signification, or ideology.
+Metaphorically speaking, textual depth refers to concealed structures of meaning, literary formulae, signification, or ideology.
 In another, more literal sense, depth refers to the formation of literary laminates that hold the inscription in suspense